 NSG 2111 - Professional Nursing and Health Care I

 Introduces the nursing student to professional nursing roles.
 The concepts included will be: patient-centered care; safety; clinical judgment; communications (therapeutic); role development; ethics; spirituality (personal) and will be explored from the perspective of the developing professional nurse.

 NSG 2222 - Recipient of Care Across the Lifespan I: Individuals

 Introduces the student to individuals across the lifespan from a nursing perspective.
 Focused concepts include; growth and development, functional ability, and genetics/genomics.
 Students will perform developmental and functional health assessments on healthy individuals in community settings as well as apply all three concepts to selected exemplars.

 Introduces the student to holistic nursing care of individuals through the application of concepts in classroom, laboratory, and simulated patient care settings.
-Students will learn principles of therapeutic communication, physical assessment, safety and essential nursing skills and interventions utilizing current evidence-based practice and information technologies.
+Students learn principles of therapeutic communication, physical assessment, safety and essential nursing skills and interventions utilizing current evidence-based practice and information technologies.
 The focus is on the individual’s adaptation to health challenges and transitions, including the concepts of sensory perception, pain, mobility, thermoregulation, coping and stress.
 This course is a total of 3 credits; 2 credits of classroom/ theory and 1 credit of skills/ simulation lab.

 Introduces the nursing student to principles of evidence-based nursing practice, and the use of technology and informatics to seek and analyze knowledge that influences nursing practice.
-Students will explore how professional communication within the healthcare team influences safety and patient/family/community health outcomes.
+Students will explore how professional communication within the interdisciplinary healthcare team influences safety and patient/family/community health outcomes.
 Students will develop a deeper understanding of clinical judgment and its application to nursing practice.